apache/pekko-projection/docs/src/main/paradox/getting-started/source-provider.md

 A @apidoc[SourceProvider] will provide the data to our projection.
 In Projections each element that's processed is an `Envelope` and each `Envelope` contains an `Event`.
 An `Envelope` must include an `Offset`, but it can also contain other information such as creation timestamp, a topic name, an entity tag, etc.
-There are several supported Source Provider's available (or you can build your own), but in this example we will use the @ref:[Akka Persistence `EventSourced` Source Provider](../eventsourced.md).
+There are several supported Source Provider's available (or you can build your own), but in this example we will use the @ref:[Apache Pekko Persistence `EventSourced` Source Provider](../eventsourced.md).

 Add the following dependencies to your project: